-Want to know how to make your own Amazon Store?
-Stay tuned—we’ll take you step by step through the process by building one for Jungle Scout’s Jungle Stix brand of bamboo roasting sticks.
+Want to know how to create an Amazon storefront of your own?
+Stay tuned — we’ll take you through the process, step-by-step, by building one for Jungle Scout’s Jungle Stix brand of bamboo roasting sticks.
 Let’s get started.

 What is an Amazon Store?